terokeso-sandbox/Devcontainer-in-codespace/2_devcontainers.md

-# Docker works by default
+# Docker works by default if you add a docker file to the root of the project.
+- Still not getting docker management to work.

-# Tailscale 1/2
+# Tailscale manual user auth 1/2

+Just add

 (https://github.com/tailscale/codespace)[https://github.com/tailscale/codespace]